sokoide/tangnano_6502_cpu/day01/README.md

 ## 📖 Theory

-### A Note for Software Engineers: Thinking in Hardware
+### A Hint for Software Engineers: Switching to Hardware Thinking

 If you're coming from a software background, the biggest mental shift is this: **you are not writing a program.** You are **describing a hardware circuit.**